sderev/lmtoolbox/README.md

 # LLM-Toolbox

+**Development Status**:

-**Development Status**: Please note that the LLM-Toolbox is currently in active development.
-This means you can expect frequent updates, changes, and additions as I continue to refine and expand the toolset.
-I encourage you to stay updated with the latest features and fixes.
-Your feedback is also invaluable for this development process, so please don't hesitate to share your thoughts and experiences.
-If you find this project useful, please consider giving it a star to show your support ⭐😊.
+LLM-Toolbox, currently undergoing active development, is a valuable ensemble of command-line tools.
+Drawing from the capabilities of large language models, these tools accomplish a range of tasks—from automatic commit messages, dictionary and thesaurus inquiries, to text translation and proofreading, and even language learning enrichment and shell command automation.
+Your valuable feedback aids this ongoing journey of refinement, and I welcome your thoughts and experiences.
+If you find this project beneficial, consider expressing your support by giving it a star ⭐😊.

 ---